paulgpt12/paulgpt12/README.md

 - 👋 Hi, I’m @paulgpt12
-- 🌱 I’m currently learning how to code python
+- 🌱 I am a student from germany and new to programming.
+My bachelor subject is biomathematics and biophysics.
 - 📫 How to reach me: via e-mail

 <!---